CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

    ![](../media/Lab_4.1_38.png)

 You will be navigated back to **FAIAD_<username> workspace**.
 We have now ingested all the data into Lakehouse.
-In the next lab, we will schedule Dataflow refresh.
+In the next lab, we will schedule a Dataflow refresh.

 # References
 Fabric Analyst in a Day (FAIAD) introduces you to some of the key functions available in Microsoft Fabric.
 In the menu of the service, the Help (?) section has links to some great resources.